chulbioinfo/ConSAVFinder/bin/README.md

 -op=   output path

 ## Output Files
-It generates a text file (.txt) as a output with a summary of CSAV analysis and the full amino acids of whole species list at identified CSAV sites.
+It generates a text file (.txt) as a output with a summary of CSAV analysis and the full amino acids of whole species list at identified ConVar sites.
 - - -

 # System Requirments